More than you wanted to know about

 Interesting work for very little pay

 First and foremost, the pay for this assignment sucks.
 If you’re an established professional freelance writer, you probably don’t need to read any further.
-The pay is $90 a week for three 300-ish-word pieces, one per day.
+The pay is $120 a week for three 300-ish-word pieces.
 You will invoice and be paid monthly.
-We pay promptly: within 30 days and usually faster than that.
+We pay promptly: within 30 days and often faster than that.
 This is not enough to make a living on.
 But if you’re starting out, this could be a good assignment for a number of reasons that I’ll cover in a moment.
 Or it could be steady “egg money” to support some other work that you do.

 About Health Tech Insider